-To obtain their qualification from the postgraduate studies programme (PSP) "Post Graduate Studies Program in Pharmaceutical sciences" of the Schools of Pharmacy, Chemistry, Biology, Medicine, Dentistry, Veterinary, Agricultural, Chemical Engineering and similar, students have to complete successfully the 4 semestres that correspond to 120 ECTS (according to the Greek Law 1466/13-8-2007, No 5/9865/613, art.
+To obtain their qualification from the postgraduate studies programme (PSP) "Post Graduate Studies Program in Pharmaceutical sciences" of the Schools of Pharmacy, Chemistry, Biology, Medicine, Dentistry, Veterinary, Agricultural, Chemical Engineering and similar, students have to complete successfully the 4 semesters that correspond to 120 ECTS (according to the Greek Law 1466/138-2007, No 5/9865/68), art.
 1,2,3).
 They have to attend and complete successfully the exams of the 1st-3rd semesters courses (basic knowledge, scientific area, skill development) that correspond to 90 ECTS.
-During the 4th semester, hey have to submit a Master Thesis which they defend in public (30 ECTS).
-The programme aims at providing high quality postgraduate studies and qualifies pharmacists for the development of pharmaceutical compounds, for Pharmaceutical Technology, drugs synthesis and drug s formulation, their bioavailability, biodegradation, metabolism, Biotechnology, Molecular Diagnostics, Pharmaccomsy.
-Plant pharmaceutical products.
-The programme is organised to promote an interdisciplinary approach and produce skilled scientific presonnel for research, public service and private sector protection as well as the social and economic development framework of Greece.
+During the 4th semester, they have to submit a Master Thesis which they defend in public (30 ECTS).
+The programme aims at providing high quality postgraduate studies and qualifies pharmacists for the development of pharmaceutical compounds, for Pharmaceutical Technology, drugs synthesis and drug s formulation, their biolavailability, biodegradation, metabolism, Biotechnology, Molecular Diagnostics, Pharmacocnosy, Plant pharmaceutical products.
+The programme is organised to promote an interdisciplinary approach and produce skilled scientific personnel for research, public service and private sector protection as well as the social and economic development framework of Greece.
 The

 The programme is organised to promote an interdisciplinary approach and produce skilled scientific personnel for research, public service and private sector protection as well as the social and economic development framework of Greece.
 The programme involves theoretical, laboratory and internship in a systemic approach and concern of drug, social health and sustainable development in terms of humanity.

 The postgraduates of the IPSP are capable of handling Data bases (MS Access), bibliographic bases (e.g. Refworks), logistic platforms like Blackboard, remote sensing, simulation models, analyses, univariate, and multivariate analyses.
-Upon completion in addition to the basic knowledge of their discipline and profession graduates are also able to: 1) apply knowledge in practice, 2) communicate in a second foreign language 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in internationial dro interdisciplinary contexts, 6) generate new research ideas and design and manage projects, 7) respect diversity, multiculturalism and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) reflect on themselves and on others critically, 10) promote free, inductive and deductive thinking. thinking.
+Upon completion in addition to the basic knowledge of their discipline and profession graduates are also able to: 1) apply knowledge in practice, 2) communicate in a second foreign language 3) search, process, analyse and synthesize data and information, use also the necessary technologies, 4) adapt to novel situations and make decisions, 5) work independently or in groups in international and/or interdisciplinary contexts, 6) generate new research ideas and design and manage projects, 7) respect diversity, multiculturalism and the natural environment, 8) demonstrate social, professional and moral responsibility and sensitivity to gender issues, 9) reflect on themselves and on others critically, 10) promote free, inductive and deductive thinking.

-4.3 Programme details (e.g. modules or units studied and individual grades/marks/credits obtained):
+$Programme\ details\ (e.g.\ modules\ or\ units\ studied\ and\ individual\ grades/marks/credits\ obtained):$

-Courses that the student has successfully attended, as well as subjects for which the student has received recognition or exemption (COR = Core courses, COM = Compulsory courses belonging to the selected specialization, FLE = Flective courses, ELM =Elective courses detected specialization, FLE = frequency (Foreign Language is taught from 1 to 6 semesters and contributes as one grade in the Degree), EX = Exchange, DIS = Dissertation):
+Courses that the student has successfully attended, as well as subjects for which the student has received recognition or exemption (COR = Core courses, COM = Compulsory courses belonging to the selected specialization, ELC = Elective courses, ELM=Elective courses belonging to the selected specialization, FLE = Foreign Language (Foreign Language is taught from 1 to 6 semesters and contributes as one grade in the Degree), EX = Exchange, DIS = Dissertation):

-Code Courses Туре ECTS credits (Student workload) Grade Examination period Percentik rank ΦΘ0001 PHARMACODYNAMICS AND CHEMOTHERAPY COR 15.0 7.0 FEB 2009 33.33 ΦΘ0003 PHYSIOLOGY-PATHOPHYSIOLOGY COR 15.0 9.0 FEB 2009 66.67 ΦΘ0002 DRUG-DRUG INTERACTIONS COR 15.0 9.0 JUN 2009 100.00 ΦΘ0004 PHARMACEUTICAL BIOTECHNOLOGY I-MOLECULAR TECHNIQUES FOR THE ANALYSIS OF MACROMOLECULES COR 15.0 9.0 JUN 2009 100.00 ΦΘ0005 PHARMACEUTICAL ANALYSIS COR 15.0 9.0 JUN 2009 100.00 ΦΘ0006 PHARMACOKINETICS COR 15.0 7.0 FEB 2010 33.33 PROJECT Master Thesis: 30.0 9) TOTAL EC rs 120.0
+Code Courses Туре ECTS credits (Student workload) Grade Examination period Percentik rank ΦΘ0001 PHARMACODYNAMICS AND CHEMOTHERAPY COR 15.0 7.0 FEB 2009 33.33 ΦΘ0003 PHYSIOLOGY-PATHOPHYSIOLOGY COR 15.0 9.0 FEB 2009 66.67 Ф@0002 DRUG-DRUG INTERACTIONS COR 15.0 9.0 JUN 2009 100.00 ΦΘ0004 PHARMACEUTICAL BIOTECHNOLOGY I-MOLECULAR TECHNIQUES FOR THE ANALYSIS OF MACROMOLECULES COR 15.0 9.0 JUN 2009 100.00 ΦΘ0005 PHARMACEUTICAL ANALYSIS COR 15.0 9.0 JUN 2009 100.00 ΦΘ0006 PHARMACOKINETICS COR 15.0 7.0 FEB 2010 33.33 PROJECT Master Thesis: 30.0) TOTAL EC TS 120.0